-Unemployment rates in Namibia, particularly amongst the youth are exceedingly high.
-According to the Namibia Labour Survey (2018), the unemployment rate of the country was 33.4% in 2018, with the Otjozondjupa Regions attaining to 36.1% respectively.
+Unemployment rates in Namibia, particularly among the youth are exceedingly high.
+According to the Namibia Labour Survey (2018), the unemployment rate of the country was 33.4% in 2018, with the Kunene and Otjozondjupa Regions attaining 41.6% and 36.1%, respectively.